Political Education for Everyday Life

 The late 19th century was a time of revolution and free thinking.
 Victoria and Tennessee Claflin became involved, and Victoria ran for President. read »

 The Speciousness of Origin: Notes from Palermo

-In a Palermo natural history museum, ponder our inveterate need to diminish and hold out of sight our connectedness in the mesh of all life, and the invalidities of our politics and presumptions in our blindness. read »
+In a Palermo natural history museum, ponder our inveterate need to diminish and hold out of sight our connectedness in the mesh of all life, our politics and presumptions in our blindness. read »

 My Name Is Rachel Corrie

 My Name Is Rachel Corrie is a one-woman play that consists entirely of Rachel Corrie's own words. read »

 Which was a rock n’ roll rebellion, you know? read »

 One can't talk properly about the band without embracing Chicano/a Michigan. read »